Signed in as:

 Book now for spring of 2021

-This course expands on conventional vehicle fires and hybrids by preparing firefighters for more complicated, dangerous fires.
-These high risk/low frequency fires involve RV's, food trucks, sanitation vehicles, ambulances, bobtails, trailers, high hazard commercial vehicles, and gasloline tankers.
-Course will also cover the hazards of the modern day motor vehicle, handling burning magnesium, running fuel fires, and AR-AFFF use.
+This course expands on conventional vehicle fires and hybrids by preparing firefighters for more complicated and dangerous fires involving explosive gas powered vehicles (CNG, LPG).
+These high risk/low frequency fires involve RV's, food trucks, transit buses sanitation vehicles, ambulances, bobtails, construction vehicles, hazmat trailers, and other high hazard commercial vehicles, These vehicles come with the additional hazards that can kill or injure firefighters.
+These subjects are an often neglected subject(s) of training.
+The dangers present range from flammable liquids, gases, hydraulics, pneumatic, electrical, explosive, stored energy, and class B and D fires to name a few.
+This course will also cover the hazards of the modern day passenger vehicle fires, burning magnesium, running fuel, foam and optional suppression methods.
 This course can be customized and is usually combined with our "transportation machinery" course (see below).

 Elevators, Trains and Automobiles are types of "transportation" machinery.
-They are moving, passenger occupied machines that transport millions of passengers every single day.
+They are moving, passenger occupied machinery transporting millions of passengers every single day.
 Transportation machinery requires a thorough size-up before any rescue or suppression begins.
+There are many hazards and liability issues when working around this type of machinery.

-Encountering high voltage, flammables, explosives, hydraulics, stored energy, malfunctioning equipment, running fuel, heavy vehicles, vehicles transporting children, the elderly and handicapped or trapped passengers with traumatic injuries are just some of the obstacles firefighters will be faced with when arriving to an emergency involving transportation machinery.
+Encountering high voltage, flammables, explosives, hydraulics, stored energy, malfunctioning equipment, running fuel, CNG/LPG, heavy vehicles, vehicles transporting children, elderly, handicapped, trapped passengers, and those with traumatic injuries are just some of the challenges firefighters will be faced with when arriving to an emergency incident involving transportation machinery.

 Imagine arriving to an overturned RV with passenger entrapment, exposed propane tanks and fire in the engine compartment.
 What are your initial actions for a rapid rescue with an understaffed suppression unit on a busy highway?

-Should we even attempt to stabilize a damaged elevator full of passengers?
+Should we even attempt to stabilize a damaged elevator full of passengers without prior training?

-What size up factors should we consider when arriving to a burning passenger train under high voltage lines in electrified territory away from the terminal?
+What size up factors should we consider when arriving to a burning passenger train in electrified territory under catenary and away from the terminal?

 The liability issues of untrained firefighters attempting to perform rescues and suppression around dangerous complex moving machinery must be recognized.
 Just because the fire department arrives first doesn't mean they alone are responsible for complete mitigation of the incident.